Neet2work/Neet2work/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me?
 Good question.
 - 😄 Pronouns: mmh...
-- ⚡ Fun fact: i am sure most, facts are not funny
+- ⚡ Fun fact: i am sure, most facts are not funny

 <!---
 Neet2work/Neet2work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.